SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

       zero.

-      Just decrementing a reference counter to zero does not delete anything yet.
+      Just decrementing a reference counter to zero does not delete anything.
 The terms and types are not deleted until function :c:func:`yices_garbage_collect` is called.